2.2 Public vs Protected Access

 All visitors to your website that are not logged in are considered to be “public”.
 Access Manager has a built-in Public KB Group.
 Using this group, administrators can configure which categories and articles, if any, will be made public.

-When you initially install Access Manager, all knowledge base content is restricted to WordPress Subscribers, Authors, Editors, and Administrators.
+When you initially install Access Manager, all knowledge base content is restricted to WordPress Subscribers, Contributors, Authors, Editors, and Administrators.

 You can choose to keep access to all KB content restricted so that public users have no access.
 Or you can give partial access to the public using KB Public Group and choose which KB Categories and/or KB Articles will be public.